 - The values listed in the table are for nominal conditions.
 Variables such as gas pressure, heating value of the gas, humidity, and temperature of combustion air can impact CO and CO2 values.
-Changes in these variables can result in different CO and CO2 values on the same water heater. - A qualified service technician must use a calibrated flue gas analyzer to adjust the gas valve to achieve the desired CO2 and CO values. - 3.
-Before any adjustments are made, the service technician must confirm the static gas pressure meets these minimum requirements: Natural Gas 8" WC; Propane 11" WC. - 4.
-If units are cascaded and common-vented, these combustions must be done on only one unit at a time.
-Turn off the valve to the hot water outlet of the other units and power off before doing combustion.
+Changes in these variables can result in different CO and CO2 values on the same water heater. - 2.
+A qualified service technician must use a calibrated flue gas analyzer to adjust the gas valve to achieve the desired CO2 and CO values. - 3.
+Before any adjustments are made, the service technician must confirm the static gas pressure meets these minimum requirements.

+Natural Gas - 8" W.C.
+Propane - 11" W.C.

+4. If units are cascaded and common vented, then combustion must be performed only one unit at any given time.
+Please valve off the hot water outlet of other units and power off them before performing combustion.